section-engineering-education/engineering-education/content/articles/create-screen-recorder-in-javascript/index.md

 ### Introduction
-The Screen Capture API is used to capture the screen or a part of the screen as a Media Stream.
-From the recorded Media Stream we can create a video file.
+The Screen Capture API is used to capture the screen or a part of the screen as a Media Stream which contains the live screen contents.
+From the Media Stream, we can create a MediaRecorder.The MediaRecorder is used to record the audio and/or video streams.
+We will be converting that reordered media into a video blob and convert the blob into a downloadable URL and save it into our computer.

 ### Prerequisites